MichaelHaussmann/spil/README.md

 - The Sid could be resolved from an ftrack "link" string, or a cgwire json, or any datasource, after implementation of a mapping or translation.

-This makes the Sid a versatile data source abstraction layer.
+This makes the Sid a versatile and lightweight data source abstraction layer.

 #